casper-network/docs/source/docs/casper/developers/writing-onchain-code/testing-contracts.md

 - Either from the main project folder using the command `make test`
 - Or from the `tests` subfolder using the command `cargo test`

-Both variants will yield the same result which will run the tests and show if all were completed successfully.
+Both variants will yield the same result, running the tests and showing if all were completed successfully.

 <p align="center"><img src={useBaseUrl("/image/testing-contracts/running-tests.png")} alt="running-tests" width="600"/></p>